 When Do Emotional Support Animal Letters Expire?

-As we have mentioned, an ESA letter is a prescription, meaning that it follows the rules as any prescription for pharmaceuticals or drugs would: they expire.
+As we have mentioned, an ESA letter is a prescription, meaning that it follows the rules as any prescription for pharmaceuticals or drugs would: they expire (with the exception of housing mentioned above).

-The details may vary somewhat from one state to the other, but in general, a prescription for a non-controlled drug is valid for one year from the day it was issued.
-This means, that your ESA letter gives you and your ESA legal protection for exactly one year.
-If you have a legitimate ESA letter, that means that you are receiving treatment from a LMHP, and that they can “renew” your prescription before it expires.
+The details may vary somewhat from one state to the other, but your ESA letter gives you and your ESA legal protection for exactly one year.
+If you have a legitimate ESA letter, that means that you are receiving treatment from a LMHP, and that they can renew your prescription before it expires.
 People with fake or fraudulent ESA letters will have a harder time “renewing” their letters.

 The Difference Between a Pet and an ESA